 As a commercial property owner of premises leased or rented to business, you may have management or control of your premises, with associated legal duties in relation to management and removing asbestos at that workplace.

-Use this checklist to help you find and identify asbestos in your building or structure.
+Use this checklist to help you find and identify asbestos in your premises.

 Identify when the building was constructed

 Asbestos was widely used as a construction and insulation material in buildings constructed before the late-1980s.
-Australia banned the use or import of blue and brown asbestos or asbestos products in the mid-1980s, and banned all manufacture or import of white asbestos products in December 2003.
+Australia banned the use or import of blue asbestos, brown asbestos and asbestos-containing products in the mid-1980s.
+The manufacture and import of white asbestos products was banned in December 2003.

 However, building materials may have been stockpiled, stored or recycled and used in the construction of buildings after the bans came into place.
 This means there is still a chance that asbestos containing materials may be in buildings constructed after the mid-1980s.